Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 ![article-img-centered](/img/blog/0005/screenshot-1.jpg)

 The first time you deploy on iOS it is necessary to open the project with Xcode and run it.
-This because Flutter is not able to get code signing profile that apple requires.
+This because Flutter is not able to get the signing profile.

-**NOTE:** An handy way to open the iOS simulator from command line is with the command:
+**NOTE:** An handy way to open the iOS simulator from the command line is with the command:
 ```
 open -a Simulator
 ```